A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Representation theory of SU(2)

+A lot of the mathematical content in these textbooks was already known by mathematicians before.
+Indeed, the representation theory of \SU did not wait for the theory of atomic spectra to be discovered.
+It is an abstract theory independent of the contingency of the physical contexts.
+Physics sometimes helps to make it more tangible, but it can also hinder some general understanding, for instance when it drags old-fashioned jargon.

-Motivated by their omnipresence in quantum physics, we are going to study the representations of $SU(2)$ over finite-dimensional Hilbert spaces\footnote{Hilbert spaces are of main interest for quantum physics.
-But many physicists may not be aware of the real representations of $SU(2)$, which are much less studied (see \cite{Itzkowitz1991} for more about them).}.
-Now, due to Peter-Weyl's theorem (see appendix \ref{representations and intertwiners}), a complex finite representation of a compact group can be decomposed into a direct sum of irreps.
-We thus focus on irreps of $SU(2)$.
+In this chapter, we introduce the representations of \SU over finite-dimensional Hilbert spaces.
+Note that real representations of \SU also exist (see \cite{itzkowitz1991}) but they are ignored by physicists.
+Due to Peter-Weyl's theorem, a complex finite representation of a compact group can be decomposed into a direct sum of irreps.
+So we will focus on irreps of \SU, going through several equivalent realisations that co-exist across various communities.

-\section{Irreps of \texorpdfstring{$SU(2)$}{SU(2)}}
+\section{Irreps of \texorpdfstring{\SU}{SU(2)}}